Senate Bill to Repeal Fannie Mae/Freddie Mac Repackages Old Problems

 Created by Congress, respectively, in 1938 and 1970, Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") for decades have operated as "Government-Sponsored Enterprises," or GSEs - Fannie Mae was the first to be designated as such upon its re-chartering as a for-profit corporation in 1968.
 Their enterprise is creating mortgage market liquidity.
 Rather than originate loans, in other words, these companies purchase loans from banks, savings & loan associations and other private-sector lenders; package them into tranches of bonds known as "mortgage-backed securities"; and sell the securities to institutional investors such as banks, pension funds and equity funds.
 The bonds carry the advantage of an implicit federal guarantee ("too big to fail").
 The firms also hold in portfolio, for investment purposes, a residual portion of the loans they buy.

 Business has been brisk these past several years.
 In the months just prior to their seizure by the federal government in September 2008, the Washington, D.C.-based Fannie Mae and the McLean, Va.-based Freddie Mac had been buying a combined roughly 45 percent of all new residential mortgage originations, a figure in line with the share of the previous two decades, though way up from a mere 7 percent in 1980.
-That figure quickly climbed to around 70 percent in 2009, where it has remained since.
+That figure quickly climbed to around 70 percent in 2009, where it remained for a while before coming down to about 60 percent.
 As of March 31, the companies held a combined $5.2 trillion in mortgages and mortgage-backed securities.
 This surge in market dominance is the result of federal policy.
 Congress, as part of the Housing and Economic Recovery Act (HERA), created the Federal Housing Finance Agency (FHFA) in July 2008 to place a tight leash on the two companies.
 Two months later, with the mortgage market collapsing, FHFA took over the companies and placed them under conservatorship.
 Insulated from failure, the Treasury Department over the next few years infused them with cash totaling roughly $188 billion, with about $117 billion going to Fannie Mae and $71 billion going to Freddie Mac.
 In return, the department acquired senior preferred stock and warrants totaling 79.9 percent of equity.
 The terms were strict.
 The companies had no option to buy back these shares in the future.
 And they had to forward all dividends, set at 10 percent, directly to the Treasury.

 The reins would tighten further.
 Last August, the Treasury issued its so-called "sweep amendment."
 This rule superseded the 10 percent dividend requirement in favor of a mandate for each GSE to give up all profits exceeding the ceiling of a special capital reserve fund initially set at $3 billion.
 The fund is set to fall by $600 million annually until its depletion in 2018.
 Any hope of independence for Fannie Mae and Freddie Mac now appears quashed.
 The two companies have to hand over most, and eventually all, of their profits to the U.S. Treasury in perpetuity.
 Fannie Mae especially is a federal cash cow.
 The company's net worth by the close of First Quarter 2013 was $62.4 billion, which translated into a $59.4 billion windfall for the government.
 What we have, at this point, are Government-Sponsored Enterprises that even in the loosest sense can't be called enterprises.